 Following a recent discussion with a client who is in the very sad position of watching a close friend (and his family) deal with physical incapacity at a young age due to an accident, the subject of advance directives (sometimes known as a living will), and what they can offer, has arisen.

 There are many ways in which a person may become incapacitated and there is a difference between physical and mental incapacity.
-An elderly person may be suffering from the nursing home negligence in Albuquerque may no longer have any concept as to what is happening to them.
+An elderly person may be suffering from dementia may no longer have any concept as to what is happening to them.
 Another person may have been diagnosed with an advanced form of physical illness which will ultimately result in the end of their life.
-A third may have been involved in an accident resulting in physically or mental incapacity, in this case the person may need a car accident attorney.
+A third may have been involved in an accident resulting in physically or mental incapacity.

 Many people may not have thought about what they would like to happen should they find themselves in one of the situations noted above.
 However, for others, it is a serious concern.
 It may be that the idea of being unable to care for oneself is extremely worrying or, alternatively, a person may not want to prolong their life if they are suffering due to a serious illness or accident.